-Smart cities and smart city projects have been among the most actively discussed realizations which are made possible by a purposeful and integrated Internet of Things (IoT), data and connectivity approach, leveraging a mix of solutions and other technologies.
+Smart cities and smart city projects have been among the most actively discussed realizations, made possible by a purposeful and integrated IoT, data and connectivity approach, leveraging a mix of solutions and other technologies.

-Although there is an important technology aspect, smart cities are about far more as we’ll see further.
-One can even debate about the meaning of smart, certainly within the incredibly complex and holistic reality of smart cities where in the end it’s about meeting the needs of citizens and solving challenges of people, society and urban communities.
+Although there is an important technical aspect, smart cities are about far more.
+One can even debate the meaning of “smart,” certainly within the incredibly complex and holistic reality of smart cities, where it’s about meeting the needs of citizens and solving challenges of people, society, and urban communities.

 The announcements on new smart city initiatives and investments are also accelerating and if we look at the major IoT projects, smart city projects are among the leading IoT segments in practice.
 Lessons of early initiatives get shared and positive returns are reported, further driving the smart city space which is also driven by government investments.